cryanking/cognition_discharge/README.md

 - strange death rates: maybe not na_false in 2022 after merge -> done
 - little's mcar test
 - why these threhsolds
+  -- problem with joint measurement
   -- AD8 >3 is rare (2%), similar rate for SBT > 11, so not a ton of information
   DONE -- generated 2d table -> heatmap
+  DONE -- generated adjusted 2d table
+  NOTE: these results look weakerLR results: no to yes in abnormal is moving between the "midpoints" which is a larger difference potentially
+  DONE: add cv loop to reduce over-fitting
+  TODO: from N calculate the "modal" bad score -> use for marginal effect presentation
+  TODO: bootstrap loop for AUC
 Analysis: marginal diffference in proportions with CI, adjusted marginal diffference
 Analysis: CI on OR clustering on procedure category
 Ananlysis: absolute AUC with CI (plus confounder only model)
 Analysis: y-index PPV, NPC, S, S before and after adding CI
-Analysis: heat map / table of both CI variables
- -- risk attributable to interaction / interaction term CI -- problem with joint measurement

-Adding more adjusters -> numeric failure of vuong test for AD8 vs SBT
+Adding more adjusters -> numeric failure of vuong test for AD8 vs SBT Reviewing mortality data: there is no clear pattern in the difference between the eras.
+It is consistent across years and is spread across multiple surgery types.
+The old cohort's mortality data is the same as used in a prior project that was found to be problematic. https://pubmed.ncbi.nlm.nih.gov/32389391/  I verified that the updated data was used.

 # plan
 - bootstrap: